Most times, cyclers and tour bikers are usually at a crossroads about which motorcycle they should buy or rent.

 It is a more interesting topic, knowing that both Road King and Street Glide are products of the same manufacturer.

 The topic of Road King versus Street Glide always results in an endless series of arguments.
-Although both Road King and Street Glide has their respective die-hard fans.
+Although both Road King and Street Glide have their respective die-hard fans.

 Also, respective die-hard fans would recommend their favorite(s) to potential buyers.
 Their favoritism is based on their prejudicial preference.